andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 ### App ADoSnipsHermesQnD

-To use skills, developped with SnipsHermesQnD, just add the ADoSnipsHermesQnD App to your assistant.
+To use skills, developed with SnipsHermesQnD, just add the ADoSnipsHermesQnD App to your assistant.
 There are versions in German and English language (`ADoSnipsHermesQnD_DE` and `ADoSnipsHermesQnD_EN`).